polyaxon/polyaxon/docs/concepts/architecture.md

 ### Notebooks

-A `Notebooks` is a job running project wide to provide an fast and easy way to explore data, start experiments.
+A `Notebooks` is a job running project wide to provide a fast and easy way to explore data and start experiments.
-Polyaxon provides different backend to start notebooks, or Jupyter Labs.
+Polyaxon provides different backends to start notebooks, or Jupyter Labs.

 > Please refer to the [project notebooks§§](/concepts/notebooks/) for more details.